Shoonya-Dev/ShoonyaApi-py/README.md

 ```
 in the example above we see first message t='tk' with all the values, 2nd message has lasttradeprice avg price and few other fields with value changed.. note bp1 isnt sent as its still 118.45
 in the next tick ( 3rd message) only last price is changed to 118.6

+This method can be used to subscribe indices as well such as Nifty-50 [NSE|26000], BankNifty[NSE|26009]

 | Param | Type | Optional |Description |
 | --- | --- | --- | -----|